Yaxser/CobaltStrike-BOF/index.md

 # Exploiting (D)COM in C; CobaltStrike BOF as PoC.
 As a junior Redteamer I wanted to learn more about (D)COM.
 Turned out that mostly (D)COM is abused using Powershell, C#, and C++.
-Now, it is possible to write a BOF using C++ but I thought it will be more interesting if I try C, and it worked!
-We will use MMC20.Application in the demo although the PoC uses ShellWindows.
-This is intentional because the concepts cannot be all explained in one PoC.
-If you go through this article, understanding the PoC should not be a difficult task.
+I learn better when I explain things to people, so I tried to do something new, and here I am trying to explain it to you xD.
+The example here is not the same as the beacon object file.
+This is because the WindowsShell exploitation path is longer and you will be very bored if I tried to explain using that example.
+However, if you understand what is happening here, making sense of the BOF PoC will not be that difficult.

-The COM Basics together with a demo is covered in a YouTube video (TBD).
+FYI, CobaltStrike BOF support C++.
+So if you are planning to use COM objects with CobaltStrike, consider using C++ BOF instead of relying on C. Simply put, COM was not meant to be used by C, although it is possible.